darkepacific/AAI-500-FinalTeamProject/README.md

 # AAI-500-FinalTeamProject

 The final project for this course will assess the development of an end-to-end statistical analysis.
-By the end of Module 2, you will be assigned to a group by your instructor.
 You and your teammate(s) will work closely to find a dataset, clean and prepare it for analysis, perform EDA, and produce a model.
 You will then create a final technical report discussing the results of your analysis and the validity of your model.
 It is required that you and your team use GitHub as a code hosting platform to manage version control and collaboration during this project.
 It is also necessary to create and add a README Download READMEfile to your GitHub repository.
 It is recommended that you follow the PEP 8Links to an external site. – Style Guide for your Python code in the final project.

 Project Timeline